tudelft/AE4353-Y24/kaggle_guide.md

 ## Prerequisites
 Before you start, make sure you have:

-1. **A GitHub Account**: You need a GitHub account to access and clone repositories.
-If you don’t have one, sign up for free [here](https://github.com/).

-2. **A Private Version of the `AE4354-Y24` Repository**: Clone the repository and create a private version by following the steps outlined [here](private_repo.md).
-This will give you a secure, private copy of the repository.
+1. **Your personal private `AE4354-Y24` Repository**: Clone the repository and create a private version by following the steps outlined [here](private_repo.md) if you have not yet done so.

-3. **A GitHub Personal Access Token**: You’ll need a personal access token to use GitHub with Kaggle.
+2. **A GitHub Personal Access Token**: You’ll need a personal access token to use GitHub with Kaggle.
 Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to create one.

 ## Getting Started
 Follow these steps to set up Kaggle and start coding: